Ex Officio

 Letitia Golubitsky

-Letitia Golubitsky is an experienced professional in the banking industry where she has worked for more than a decade at three Canadian banks.
+Letitia Golubitsky is an experienced professional in the banking industry who has worked for more than a decade in Capital Markets Risk Management and Enterprise Risk across four Canadian banks.
+Letitia is currently Senior Manager at Scotiabank.
 Dr. Letitia Golubitsky is a mathematician by training holding a PhD in Mathematics from Western University, a Master of Science in Mathematics from Queen's University and a Master of Science in Financial Mathematics from McMaster University.
 Letitia started her career as a quantitative developer in Model Development at TD bank working on mathematical models for counterparty credit risk.
 She moved to a more senior role in Capital Markets Risk Management at CIBC working as a senior commodity developer for market risk and counterparty credit risk.
-Letitia has worked for the past six years in Model Validation at Bank of Montreal, Model Risk as a Senior Specialist providing effective challenge to the first line development of commodity models for risk and other trading products.
-Dr. Letitia Golubitsky was Chair of the Canadian Artificial Intelligence 2022 conference leading the Industry track.
+Letitia has worked for the past six years in Model Validation at Bank of Montreal and she recently joined Scotiabank as a Senior Manager in Model Risk.
+Dr. Letitia Golubitsky is the Chair of the Canadian Artificial Intelligence 2022 conference leading the Industry track.

-Letitia is member of Global Risk Institute and Women in Capital Markets non profit organizations.
-Letitia is a strong advocate for women in Science, Technology, Engineering and Mathematics.
-Letitia is mother of one daughter who is pursuing an International Baccalaureate high school degree specialized in Mathematics and Physics.
+Letitia is a member of Global Risk Institute and Women in Capital Markets non profit organizations.
+Letitia is a lifelong advocate for cutting edge education and a strong advocate for women in Science, Technology, Engineering and Mathematics.
 Elected to the University Council Executive Committee.
 Current term to 2027.

 Jeremy Gooden